Andrea-Papaleo/SpiedieDocs/docs/docs/home-directory.md

 ![cd-spiediedocs](../assets/images/user-directory/cd-spiediedocs.png)

-Now thate we've moved into the *SpiedieDocs* directory, lets create a file.
+Now that we've moved into the *SpiedieDocs* directory, lets create a file.
 There are a number of ways to create a file, we can use a text editor, such as [emacs or vi](basic_linux_commands.html#editors), or we can create an empty file without adding contents by using the *touch* command.

 ![touch](../assets/images/user-directory/touch.png)